F-15C Weapons Load Crews puts their skills to the test

 |0

-This work, F-15C Weapons Load Crews puts their skills to the test [Image 4 of 4], by SSgt Emily Copeland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-15C Weapons Load Crews puts their skills to the test, by TSgt Daniel Reed, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.